-My journey began as far from the “digital nomad” lifestyle as possible.
+My journey began as far from the “full time digital nomad” lifestyle as possible.

 So I graduated, got an apartment in the city, and landed a great job as an architect at a nice firm which even allowed me to travel a bit (safe inside my comfort zone and within the constraints of my vacation days).
 Things were definitely going according to the “plan”.
 I did everything “right” and my life was good.
 Actually, it was even kind of great.
 It’s the life everyone told me I should be living, but something always felt a bit off, like…’Is this it?’

 And then one day I woke up and I was 30 (GASP!).
 The clock was ticking louder and louder with every moment.
 Life felt like it was passing me by as I sat in an office for 10 hours a day.
-Don’t get me wrong — work was good, and life after work was fine, and traveling was nice… But I had this undeniable desire for something more, something greater.
+Don’t get me wrong — work was good, and life after work was fine, but I had this undeniable desire for something more, something greater.

 Living in the same city for all my life – I decided that I wanted to travel, to see the world.
 I had all the reasons why NOT to: I wasn’t sure how I could take so much time off work, I was a bit scared to do it on my own and in general it felt like it might be “too late”.
 Almost everybody around me had settled down already, were married and had children (like “proper adults” in their 30…).
 There was also the thought that “middle of life” travel was crazy or impossible.
 But if I were to do it, how would I. I had a career and life goals that I wasn’t ready to compromise on.

-Being an architect was my dream since I was very young – planning buildings, concrete, shop-drawings, you name it – not exactly one of those swanky millennial jobs everyone talks about these days.
-I’d been working hard to make it a reality for a long time.
+Being an architect was my dream since I was very young – planning buildings, concrete, shop-drawings, you name it.
 But with modern technology, the concept of 9 to 5 was (and still is) becoming less and less relevant.
 We take our work home with us on computers and phones — sometimes we even bring it on vacation.
 There is no longer a total separation between work and “life”.
 So, I thought, why not blur the lines even further?

 I’d seen full-time travelers on Instagram and travel blogs before but had never thought this lifestyle could be for me… until one day I saw an ad pop up on my screen and it was like all the dots finally connected: an organized group of travelers, my age (and older), with a passion for traveling, living their best life in exotic locations around the world.
 AND the kicker: they did this while still maintaining their careers.
 Bingo!